 Hen of the Woods; HOTW.
 Also known as Maitake.

-Grows slowly and best at 50-65°F. Intermediate difficulty.
+Grows slowly and best at 50-65°F but can survive in the 70’s.
+Intermediate difficulty.
 Indoor HOTW grows are rewarding because of the slight difficulty as well as the delicious mushrooms that are free from forest floor litter and bugs that are common in outdoor foraged specimens.

 Please see below the instructions for considerations about home grown food products and mushroom spores.

 This information is specific to Hen of the Woods/HOTW/Maitake.